Prodata Weather Systems specialises in selling Automatic Weather Stations that strike a good balance between quality and affordability.

 - A select range of other weather accessories offering particular value or sensors of special interest;

 - The LeWL wind logger for offline logging, specifically of wind data;

 - Detailed information about prices and ordering;

 NB Davis Weather Wizard III and Weather Monitor II stations, which are older cabled designs, have been discontinued for several years now.
 We still have a couple of pages describing these classic stations and accessories that remain online for reference purposes.

 Request more information

-(We’re sorry but the printed catalogue can only be sent to addresses in the UK / EU).
+(We’re sorry but printed catalogues can only be sent to UK/EU addresses).

 You’re also welcome to email us with any further specific questions that you may have after having looked through the webpages here and/or the catalogue.